 Overview

-NaCo provides adaptive optics assisted imaging, imaging polarimetry, coronography and spectroscopy.
-Only the broad characteristics of each modes are presented here; please refer to the user manual for details.NAOS, the adaptive optics (AO) front end, has been designed to work with natural guide stars and moderately extended objects (<4") and is equipped with one infrared (0.8-2.5 µm) and one visual wavefront sensor (0.45-1.0 µm).
+NAOS, the adaptive optics (AO) front end, has been designed to work with natural guide stars and moderately extended objects (<4") and is equipped with an infrared (0.8-2.5 µm) wavefront sensor (0.45-1.0 µm).
+Note that the visible WFS was decomissioned during P101.
 For a point-like reference source with a visual brightness of V=12, NAOS can provide Strehl ratios as high as 50% in the K band.
-It can provide partial correction for targets as faint as V=16.7 or K=12 (13 with the N90C10 dichroic).
-The AO reference star can be either the science object itself or a closeby star (within 55").
+The magnitude limit for correction depends on the spectral type of the Natural Guide Star; for reference partial correction can be obtained for targets as faint as K=15.9 (for F0V or earlier).
+The AO reference star can be either the science object itself or a close by star (within 55").

-For low Strehl ratios (a few percent or less), users should carefully weigh the advantages of using NaCo over other IR instruments, such as ISAAC, which, in general, have larger fields of view, lower backgrounds, slightly higher throughputs, and lower overheads.
+For low Strehl ratios (a few percent or less), users should carefully weigh the advantages of using NaCo over other IR instruments, such as HAWK-I, which, in general, have larger fields of view, lower backgrounds, slightly higher throughputs, and lower overheads.

 CONICA limiting magnitudes with the visual dichroic